-The advent of Plant Breeders’ Rights regulations in Canada in the early 1990s helped to strengthen the marketplace, by giving breeders access to an important regulatory tool for the collection of plant royalties.
-Due to the scope and diversity of the Canadian marketplace, the role of COPF as a third-party collection agency was more important than ever.
+The advent of Plant Breeders’ Rights regulations in Canada in the early 1990s helped strengthen the marketplace by giving breeders access to an important regulatory tool for collecting plant royalties.
+Due to the scope and diversity of the Canadian market, the role of COPF as a third-party collection agency was more important than ever.

 The ornamental plant sector has undergone a large transformation since then, with branding companies retaining control over their consumer marketing programs and commercialization and licensing systems.
 With overhead costs no longer able to keep up with the shrinking membership base and royalty collection revenues, the COPF board felt they had no alternative but to cease operations, a move originally scheduled for March 31, 2018.